 By Steven E. Mayer.
 Until foundations address the structural inequities that contribute significantly to human suffering, their own effectiveness will be limited. … Philanthropic organizations can and must put their shoulders to the wheels.
 Until it does, and becomes more relevant to today’s society, we will continue to see mean-spirited systems and markets that contribute to substantial human suffering, and highly mediocre levels of philanthropic organization performance.
 Jan 9, 2008.

-Saving the Babies: A Clash of Philanthropic Approaches (pdf) By Steven E. Mayer.
-A parable is used to illustrate a key dilemma in philanthropy: Do we use our charitable resources to save drowning babies one at […]
+This parable is useful for illustrating a key dilemma in philanthropy: Do we use our charitable resources to save drowning babies one at a time, or do we look upstream for the causes of casualties […]